One new COVID-19 case registered overnight

 One new case of COVID-19 has been registered overnight, according to the latest figures released by the Health Ministry.

-No new patients recovered, with the total number of active cases standing at 38.
-Since the start of the pandemic in March, 603 people have recovered from the virus and nine patients have died.
+No new patients have recovered, with the total number of active cases standing at 44.
+Since the start of the pandemic in March, 610 people have recovered from the virus and nine patients have died.

-The Health Ministry said the case was “sporadic,” and not linked to any known cluster or previously reported cases.
+The Health Ministry said the case registered today was symptomatic and not linked to any known cluster or previously reported cases.

-On Sunday Prime Minister Robert Abela announced that Malta will no longer be in a state of a public health emergency/.

-The lifting of the public health emergency will also see restrictions on gatherings of over 75 people removed.